 Stafford is a somewhat small town located in the state of Connecticut.
 With a population of 11,837 people and two constituent neighborhoods, Stafford is the 89th largest community in Connecticut.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Stafford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Stafford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Stafford are a mix of both white- and blue-collar jobs.
 Overall, Stafford is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Stafford who work in office and administrative support (16.62%), management occupations (8.08%), and sales jobs (7.36%).
+There are especially a lot of people living in Stafford who work in office and administrative support (16.24%), sales jobs (7.48%), and management occupations (7.12%).

 Also of interest is that Stafford has more people living here who work in computers and math than 95% of the places in the US.